-Term Definition Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.3.
-Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
+Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
+Committee The body established by the Minister to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
+Business size The Australian Bureau of Statistics (ABS) defines the business size as: Small business - less than 20 employees Medium business - 20 to 199 employees Large business - 200 plus employees.
+Department The Department of Industry, Science, Energy and Resources.
+Delivery Partner An organisation engaged by the department to deliver the program's advisory services to participants.
+Diversify Enlarge or vary the range of products or the field of operation of a business.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
+Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.3.
+Eligible expenditure guidance The guidance that is provided at Appendix A. Facilitator A skilled and experienced business adviser engaged by Delivery Partners to deliver expert advisory services under the program.
+Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.

-Liveability The extent to which a place supports the quality of life, health and general wellbeing of the residents including access to amenity and services.
+Term Definition Medium to large enterprise (greater than 20 employees) The ABS defines medium business as between 20 to 199 employees and large business as greater than 200 employees.
+Long-term contractors can be included in employee count if greater than 6 months continuous employment.
 Minister The Commonwealth Minister for Northern Australia.
-Northern Australia The White Paper on Developing Northern Australia defines Northern Australia as those parts of Queensland and Western Australia above the Tropic of Capricorn and all of the Northern Territory.
+Northern Australia The White Paper on Developing Northern Australia defines northern Australia as those parts of Queensland and Western Australia above the Tropic of Capricorn and all of the Northern Territory.
 Christmas Island and the Cocos (Keeling) Islands collectively known as the Indian Ocean Territories are included as part of Northern Australia.
 Personal Has the same meaning as in the Privacy Act 1988 (Cth) which is: information Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
 Program Delegate The General Manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.